l7mp/stunner/docs/SECURITY.md

 > In a properly configured deployment, STUNner provides the same level of security as a media server pool exposed to the Internet over public IP addresses, protected by a firewall that admits only UDP access.
-A malicious attacker, even possessing a valid TURN credential, can reach only the media servers deployed behind via STUNner, but no other services.
+A malicious attacker, even possessing a valid TURN credential, can reach only the media servers deployed behind STUNner, but no other services.

 The below security considerations will greatly reduce this attack surface even further.
 In any case, use STUNner at your own risk.

 ## Authentication

-By default, STUNner uses a single statically set username/password pair for all clients and the password is available in plain text at the clients (`static` authentication mode).
+By default, STUNner uses a single static username/password pair for all clients and the password is available in plain text at the clients (`static` authentication mode).
 Anyone with access to the static STUNner credentials can open a UDP tunnel via STUNner, provided that they know the private IP address of the target service or pod and provided that a UDPRoute exists that specifies the target service as a backend.
 This means that a service is exposed only if STUNner is explicitly configured so.

 For more security sensitive workloads, we recommend the `ephemeral` authentication mode, which uses per-client fixed lifetime username/password pairs.
 This makes it more difficult for attackers to